tuffgniuz/securitychampion/README.md

-# Security Champ
+# Solomon

-Security Champion is an open-source web application designed to make navigating and implementing the OWASP Application Security Verification Standard (ASVS) requirements more accessible for developers and security engineers.
-By providing a user-friendly interface to filter, search, and manage ASVS requirements, Security Champion aims to integrate security best practices into the software development lifecycle with ease.
+Solomon is an open-source web application designed to make navigating and implementing the OWASP Application Security Verification Standard (ASVS) requirements more accessible for developers and security engineers.
+By providing a user-friendly interface to filter, search, and manage ASVS requirements, Solomonaims to integrate security best practices into the software development lifecycle with ease.

 ## Features